vivekteega/flowallet-testnet/README.md

 Note: Application Data results are not stored in local IndexedDB  by Standard Operations Framework.

 Note: If a blank REQUEST APPLICATION DATA is made, then cloud will give all application data at the admin ID of the application

+Note: Application field is used by the Cloud to judge whether this message should be deleted after 7 days, or stored permanently.
+Developers should be careful not to change value of application field if the default value enables the message to be stored permanently.
+Currently messages sent from subadmins for applications notified by the cloud in the FLO Blockchain are stored permanently.
+So do not change application field as a caution.
+Use the comment field.

 # Examples for FLO Cloud data operations